Scott Nollet

 Mathematics at TCU

-For anything else in the known universe, please consult Dr. Ken Richardson.
+For all else in the known universe, please consult Dr. Ken Richardson.